logeen22/task/README.md

 1. server.port - Port where you will start the server.
 2. database.url - url of your database.
 3. database.username - username of your database.
-4. database.password - passwore of your database.
+4. database.password - password of your database.
 5. dir.path - The directory where you keep files.

 Make sure your database is empty for the right functioning of flyway.